gabrielcerutti/torc-booklibrary/Torc.BookLibrary.API/README.md

 [![.NET Build](https://github.com/gabrielcerutti/torc-booklibrary/actions/workflows/dotnet.yml/badge.svg)](https://github.com/gabrielcerutti/torc-booklibrary/actions/workflows/dotnet.yml)

 The **Torc Book Library API** is a backend service built with `.NET 9` and Entity Framework Core.
 It provides endpoints to manage and search for books by author, ISBN, or ownership status.
-The API is designed to work with SQL Server as the database and Seq for centralized logging.
+The API is designed to work with SQL Server or PostgreSQL as the database and Seq for centralized logging.

 ---